pohsu/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image4]

-* Filtering: The low-pass filter is applied for the heatmap with the formula describing the low-pass filtering: `heatmap_new = (1-tao) * heatmap_old + tao * energy`.
-The energy is by using the condifence score and the tao determines the filtering strength (low tao implying stronger temporal filtering).
+* Temporal filtering: The low-pass filter is applied for the heatmap with the formula describing the low-pass filtering: `heatmap_new = (1-tao) * heatmap_old + tao * energy`.
+The energy is by using the confidence score and the tao determines the filtering strength (low tao implying stronger temporal filtering).
 I use 0.5 for the tao, which approximately corresponds to the weighted average of the past ~8 frames.
 Then the threshold was set to 1.5 to remove any heat points cooler than this value from the heatmap.
-I then used `scipy.ndimage.measurements.label()` to identify the car blocks in the heatmap and constructed bounding boxs around them.
+I then used `scipy.ndimage.measurements.label()` to identify the car blocks in the heatmap and constructed bounding boxes around them.

 ##### Here the resulting bounding boxes and the integrated heatmap from  `scipy.ndimage.measurements.label()` are drawn onto the last frame in the series: